 The weight of that responsibility can be enormous––and comes with the risk of teacher burnout, even in pre-COVID times.
 Advocacy group Alliance for Excellent Education found that 40-50 percent of new teachers left the profession in the first five years on the job, and 10 percent left after the first year.
 Given the overwhelming demands of the school year––coupled with the type-A passion that drives many professionals to the field in the first place––it’s no wonder that many teachers put work-life balance, and their own wellness, on the back burner.
 Or let it fall off the stove entirely.

 Why self-care matters

 “Nothing gives a boost like returning to the basics,” said executive coach Amy Jen Su, co-author of Own the Room.
-She urges clients to make sure their basic physical needs – like eating, sleeping and exercising – are being met, as well as making sure you’re supported by trusting relationships and doing something non-work-related for fun every day, even if it’s brief.
+She urges clients to make sure their basic physical needs––like eating, sleeping and exercising––are being met, as well as making sure you’re supported by trusting relationships and doing something non-work-related for fun every day, even if it’s brief.
 Schedule time to engage in self-care practices like doing nothing, taking naps, keeping a daily gratitude journal, and more.

 A little something special each month

 There’s nothing quite like the feeling of getting a gift or thank-you card.
 It's important to feel seen and recognized for your hard work, and a doodle from a student or a kind comment from a colleague can brighten even the most stressful of days.
 So take the time to build a guaranteed pick-me-up into your calendar every month.

 Designed by those who know best, Teacher Care Crate is the perfect monthly reminder for busy teachers to step back and put self-care first.
 Each box comes with 6-8 items, from cute home goods and décor to items that address the whole self, like bath bombs, chocolates, self-care calendars, and more.